Mrs. Piggle-Wiggle

 Mrs. Piggle-Wiggle is a series of children's books written by Betty MacDonald.
 The first book is Mrs. Piggle-Wiggle, published in 1947; three sequels by MacDonald are Mrs. Piggle-Wiggle's Magic, Mrs. Piggle-Wiggle's Farm, and Hello, Mrs. Piggle-Wiggle (1949 to 1957).
 Happy Birthday, Mrs. Piggle-Wiggle (2007) was completed by her daughter Anne MacDonald Canham based on "notes for other stories among her mother's possessions".

-A spinoff series by Ann M. Martin and McDonald's great-granddaughter Annie Parnell starting in 2016 featured Mrs. Piggle-Wiggle's great-niece, Missy Piggle-Wiggle.
+A 2016 spinoff series by Ann M. Martin and McDonald's great-granddaughter Annie Parnell featured Mrs. Piggle-Wiggle's great-niece, Missy Piggle-Wiggle.